-The Bougainville Peace Building Program is helping the Autonomous Bougainville Government facilitate the reconciliation of crisis-era dispute and conflicts and mentoring District-level Peace and Security Committees in community reconciliation efforts.
+The Bougainville Peace Building Program is helping the ABG facilitate the reconciliation of crisis-era dispute and conflicts, including supporting over 3,500 community reconciliations, and mentoring District-level Peace and Security Committees in community reconciliation efforts.
 Australia also works with NGO Conciliation Resources to build the capacity of local peace builders to analyse and resolve conflicts in their communities.
 Other programs to build community cohesion and stability in Bougainville include small grants for community-based infrastructure and economic projects, and training to encourage the participation of Bougainvillean youth in social and economic development.

-In 2019-20, Australia is providing a total of AUD850,000 through working with the Autonomous Bougainville Government Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
-This includes training health workers in maternal and child health, and prevention and control of communicable diseases, as well as training Government officials in health services planning and administration.
+In 2019-20, Australia is providing a total of AUD850,000 through working with the ABG Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
+This includes training health workers in maternal and child health, and prevention and control of communicable diseases, as well as training government officials in health services planning and administration.

-In 2019-20, Australia is providing a total AUD3.8 million through the Papua New Guinea National Department of Education and the Autonomous Bougainville Government Department of Education to support teacher training and to provide materials for foundational literacy and numeracy skills in the early years of elementary school.
+In 2019-20, Australia is providing a total AUD3.8 million through the PNG Department of Education and the ABG Department of Education to support teacher training and to provide materials for foundational literacy and numeracy skills in the early years of elementary school.
 The PNGAus Partnership Secondary Schools investment, builds capabilities in science, technology, engineering, mathematics (STEM), English and student agency, and strengthens the links between the next generation of Papua New Guineans and Australians.
-Through the Australia Awards program, we continue to provide targeted scholarships to Bougainvilleans in key sectors aligned with both Papua New Guinea and Autonomous Bougainville Government priorities.
+Through the Australia Awards program, we continue to provide targeted scholarships to Bougainvilleans in key sectors aligned with both PNG and Autonomous Bougainville government priorities.
 There are also currently five Bougainvilleans scholars on award for the In-Australia Scholarships and 12 Bougainvilleans scholars on award for the In-Papua New Guinea Scholarships.

 An efficient transport network is a key enabler of economic growth and social services.
-Australian assistance to the transport sector in Bougainville is an extension of the Papua New Guinea national program, tailored to Bougainville’s specific needs in consultation with the Papua New Guinea and Autonomous Bougainville Governments.
-In 2019-20, Australia is investing a further AUD8 million in Bougainville’s roads, with a focus on road maintenance, local employment and sealing of roads along important economic corridors.
+Australian assistance to the transport sector in Bougainville is an extension of the Papua New Guinea national program, tailored to Bougainville's specific needs in consultation with the PNG and Autonomous Bougainville governments.
+In 2019-20, Australia is investing a further AUD8 million in Bougainville's roads, with a focus on road maintenance, local employment and sealing of roads along important economic corridors.

 Australia's Transport Sector Support Program will continue to maintain 332 kilometres of Bougainville's 600-kilometre main road network.
 This includes most of the national priority road between Kokopau and Arawa in North Bougainville, and other trunk roads in Central and South Bougainville.
 Approximately 80 per cent of the population, school and health facilities are within around seven kilometres of the main trunk roads network.